Bern-Lötschberg-Simplon-Bahn: Politics and railways

-On 15 May 2001, in order to secure their future, the BLS and SBB agreed on a new task-sharing arrangement.
+On 15 May 2001 the BLS and SBB agreed on a new task-sharing arrangement.
 This was largely implemented as part of the timetable changes made on 12 December 2004 when the BLS took over the running of the SBB's S-Bahn lines and with it, system responsibility for Bern's S-Bahn network, the second largest in the country.
 This was accompanied by the transfer of long-distance railway operations from the BLS to the SBB.
 Within the cargo sector the SBB assumed overall control for full-load traffic in Switzerland.
 Transit and block train traffic has been subject to competition since the signing of the 2001 agreement.
 The SBB became responsible for rail network management across Switzerland.

-On 27 September 1992, the Swiss people voted with an overwhelming majority in favour of the NRLA project.
-In voting "Yes" the Swiss people gave their approval for the construction of two transverse routes through the Alps, one at the Gotthard, the other at the Lötschberg.
+On 27 September 1992, the Swiss people voted with an overwhelming majority in favour of the NRLA project for the construction of two transverse routes through the Alps, one at the Gotthard, the other at the Lötschberg.
 The original NRLA Lötschberg project provided for two single bore tunnels between Frutigen and the Rhône valley, a distance of 41 km.
 For financial reasons the tunnel length was shortened to 34.6 km, and the greater part of one of the bores was only constructed as a shell.

 The new base line was inaugurated on 15 June 2007 and full standard traffic started with the new timetable on 9 December 2007.
 In full operation trains are able to travel through the Lötschberg Base Tunnel at speeds of 160–200 km/h.
 Since the completion of NRLA and the opening of the new Lötschberg Base Tunnel, the BLS is responsible for the operation of train services along the entire Lötschberg–Simplon route.

 BLS RABe 535 on the southern Lötschberg ramp between Lalden and Brig.